AndrewJBateman/angular-material-api/README.md

 ## :books: General info

-* to generate a component with module and routing: `ng g m my-page --routing=true` && `ng g c my-page -m=my-page`
+* To generate a component with module and routing: `ng g m my-page --routing=true` && `ng g c my-page -m=my-page`
-* The Home page displays list of crypto news.
-The `cryptos.service.ts` files uses the rxjs operator take(1) which just takes the first value and completes.
+* The Home page displays a list of crypto news.
+  * The `cryptos.service.ts` files uses the rxjs operator take(1) which just takes the first value and completes.
 No further logic is involved.
 If there is no data then take(1) simply returns nothing.
 * The News Detail page displays the crypto news item the user has clicked on.

 ## :camera: Screenshots